-- Employment Compliance – Understanding ownership of IP, managing confidentiality obligations during an post employment, and IP contractual terms for employees.
+- Employment Compliance – Understanding ownership of IP, managing confidentiality obligations during and after employment, and IP contractual terms for employees.

-- Intellectual Property Protection – Understanding what intellectual property is, what can be legally protected (including copyright, trademarks, patents, registered designs, and licenses), how to go about it and costs, non-legal forms of intellectual property protection, and formulating your intellectual property strategy.
+- Intellectual Property Protection – Understanding what intellectual property is, what can be formally registered (including copyright, trademarks, patents, and designs), how to go about it and costs, ways to protect non-registrable forms of intellectual property, and formulating your intellectual property strategy.

-- Optimised Legal Structure for IP – Entity and ownership structures and jurisdictional issues.
+- Optimised Legal Structures for IP – Advice around entity and ownership structures, including licensing and permitted use arrangements and jurisdictional issues.

 - Getting Started in Exporting – IP freedom to operate in markets you will launch in, intellectual property, and branding protection.

-- Feedback from Partners – Understanding whether your IP will be infringed, any design around or potential infringement activity, and whether you may be about to be subject of legal proceedings.
+- Risk Management – Understanding whether your IP will be infringed, any design around or potential infringement activity, and whether you may be about to be subject of legal proceedings.

-- Foreign Languages and Cultures – Choosing brands in foreign lands, avoiding bad connotations, translations, and transliterations.
+- Foreign Languages and Cultures – Choosing brands in foreign lands, guidance around avoiding bad connotations, translations, and transliterations.